artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WooCommerce - APG Weight and Postcode/State/Country Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 2.0 =
+* WooCommerce 2.6 fully compatibility. **Note: Not compatible with WooCommerce versions earlier than 2.6.0, including it setting.**
 = 1.9.3.1 =
 * Created a security alert for the next version 2.0.
 = 1.9.3 =